datasciencecampus/pygrams/README.md

 ```
 It continues with a detailed description of the arguments:
 ```
-optional arguments:
 -h, --help            show this help message and exit -ds DOC_SOURCE, --doc_source DOC_SOURCE
                         the document source to process (default: USPTO- random-1000.pkl.bz2)